 The syntax is pretty simple you need to give encoding format along with the source and destination filenames.

 root@kerneltalks # dos2unix -iso -n test_script.sh script_new.sh dos2unix: active code page: 0 dos2unix: using code page 437. dos2unix: converting file backup.sh to file script_new.sh in Unix format ...

-This way you can keep old file intact and don’t mess with the original file.
+This way you can keep old files intact and don’t mess with the original file.
 If you are ok to directly edit the old file then you can try below command :

 root@kerneltalks # dos2unix -k -o test_script.sh dos2unix: converting file test_script.sh to Unix format ...

--k keeps the timestamp of file intact and
+-k keeps the timestamp of the file intact and

 -o converts the file and overwrites changes to the same file.